 Students in this course can expect to learn to:

-- Lay out a text article, making specific typographical corrections to the text.
+• Plan and design a text article layout making specific typographical corrections to enhance the design.

 Getting Started